Bixler-Baker/ClueGame/README.md

-# ClueGame
+# ClueGameBBMB
-Clue Game project for CSCI306
+Clue Game project for CSCI306 by Bixler Baker and Michael Balmes